pagkly/Zed/Investopedia3/Years Certain Annuity.md

 ## How a Years Certain Annuity Works

-For review, an annuity is a financial product that is usually issued by an insurance or financial services company that pays the recipient—called the [annuitant](https://www.investopedia.com/terms/a/annuitant.asp)—a stream of payments over a period of time.
+For review, an annuity is a financial product that is usually issued by an insurance or financial services company that pays the recipient—called the [[annuitant]](https://www.investopedia.com/terms/a/annuitant.asp)—a stream of payments over a period of time.
 Typically, retirees use annuities to create a stable income stream.

-The [accumulation phase](https://www.investopedia.com/terms/a/accumulationperiod.asp) is when the annuity is being funded by the individual and payouts have to yet to occur.
-The [annuitization phase](https://www.investopedia.com/terms/a/annuitizationphase.asp) is when the payouts begin and the length of time in which the payouts are made can vary depending on the type of annuity purchased.
+The [[accumulation phase]](https://www.investopedia.com/terms/a/accumulationperiod.asp) is when the annuity is being funded by the individual and payouts have to yet to occur.
+The [[annuitization phase]](https://www.investopedia.com/terms/a/annuitizationphase.asp) is when the payouts begin and the length of time in which the payouts are made can vary depending on the type of annuity purchased.
 Some annuities make payments for a preset number of years while others pay the recipient for as many years as the person remains living.

-A years certain annuity typically involves larger monthly payouts than a life annuity or an immediate annuity since it pays out over a clearly defined period of time rather than until the death of the [annuitant](https://www.investopedia.com/terms/a/annuitant.asp).
+A years certain annuity typically involves larger monthly payouts than a life annuity or an immediate annuity since it pays out over a clearly defined period of time rather than until the death of the [[annuitant]](https://www.investopedia.com/terms/a/annuitant.asp).
 During the period specified by the annuity owner, payments are made to the annuity owner until the period ends.
 Should the annuitant die before the period ends, their beneficiary will receive the balance of payments until the period reaches its expiration.

 For example, if the annuity buyer chose a years certain annuity with a 10-year period, but they died in year eight, their beneficiary would receive payments for the remaining two years.
 If the annuitant were to die after the predetermined 10-year period ended, then no additional payment would be due to a beneficiary.